ContextMapper/contextmapper.github.io/_docs/language-reference/stakeholders.md

 permalink: /docs/stakeholders/
 ---

 The CML language supports the modelling of [stakeholders](https://en.wikipedia.org/wiki/Project_stakeholder) of (digital) solutions and/or projects.
-This feature has been introduced to support the [JEDi project](tbd) and its Value-Driven Analysis and Design (VDAD) process.
+This feature has been introduced to support the [Value-Driven Analysis and Design (VDAD)](https://ethical-se.github.io/value-driven-analysis-and-design) process.
 One part of this process supporting ethical software engineering is the identification of all relevant stakeholders.
-For more information about the whole process we refer to the [JEDi page](tbd).
-However, modelling stakeholders can support your requirements engineering process in different ways; no matter whether you apply VDAD or JEDi practices.
+For more information about the whole process we refer to the [VDAD page](https://ethical-se.github.io/value-driven-analysis-and-design).
+However, modelling stakeholders can support your requirements engineering process in different ways; no matter whether you apply VDAD practices or not.

-**Note**: With our [PlantUML generator](/docs/plant-uml/) you can automatically generate [Stakeholder Maps](tbd), once you modelled all your stakeholders and stakeholder groups.
+**Note**: With our [PlantUML generator](/docs/plant-uml/) you can automatically generate [Stakeholder Maps](https://ethical-se.github.io/value-driven-analysis-and-design/practices/stakeholder-mapping), once you modelled all your stakeholders and stakeholder groups.
 See example below.

 ## Stakeholders Container
 On the root level of a CML file, one first needs to create a `Stakeholders` container.
 This can be done as simply as follows: